mihaelnt/mconverter-blog/articles/apple_eu_web_apps_removal.md

 * your accessibility preferences for reduced motion;
 * your recently used file formats, if not logged in.

-Moreover, Apple's restrictions mean that you will need to **log into your MConverter account again every time** when more than 7 days have passed since your last usage.
+Moreover, Apple's restrictions mean that you will need to **log into your MConverter account again whenever more than 7 days have passed** since your last usage.

 As you may have noticed from before, web apps added to home screen do not have such restrictions.
 Your settings would have been retained indefinitely.